QuantEcon/lecture-python.myst/lectures/kalman_2.md

 fig.tight_layout()
 plt.show()

-# Code to generate a plot like figure 2 is shown below
 ```

 More generally, we can change some or all of the parameters defining a worker in our `create_worker`